tinuola/gdi-curriculum/_template/README.md

 - `index.html`
   - This is the primary file that a content/course creator will work in.
-  - For a cohort cl
+    - NOTE: For cohort classes, work will be done in `class#.html` files.
   - It contains sections for the course slides.
 Every `section` element or tag corresponds to a single slide.

 ```html